Too Gone, Too Long

 "Too Gone, Too Long" is a song by American R&B vocal group En Vogue.
-Written by Diane Warren and produced by longtime collaborator David Foster, it was recorded for their third album, EV3 (1997).
-A power ballad that blends pop and contemporary R&B elements, it was selected as the album's third and final single and reached number 33 on the Billboard Hot 100.
-It also peaked within the top twenty of the UK Singles Chart and became the group's final top twenty hit there.
+Written by Diane Warren and produced by longtime collaborator David Foster, it was recorded for the group's third album, EV3 (1997).
+A power ballad that blends pop and contemporary R&B elements, it was selected as the album's third and final single and reached number 33 on the US Billboard Hot 100.
+It also peaked within the top 20 of the UK Singles Chart to become the group's final top-20 hit there.

 Background

 "Too Gone, Too Long" was written by Diane Warren, while production was handled by frequent collaborator, Canadian record producer David Foster.
 Felipe Elgueta served as its engineer, while mixing was overseen Mick Guzauski, with John Moony assisting.
 Michael Thompson played the electric guitar and Dean Parks provided acoustic guitar riffs on the track; Simon Franglen was consulted as synclavier programmer.
 An adult contemporary power ballad, "Too Gone, Too Long" blends pop and contemporary R&B elements.

 As with most on parent album EV3, "Too Gone, Too Long" marked a breakaway for En Vogue who had worked exclusively with their founders Foster & McElroy throughout most of their career.
 When the album was nearing completion, Dawn Robinson chose to leave the group in April 1997 for a solo recording contract with Dr. Dre's Aftermath Records after difficult contractual negotiations reached a stalemate.
 Her abrupt departure from the band forced the remaining trio Terry Ellis, Cindy Herron, and Maxine Jones to record additional vocals to replace Robinson's lead vocals.